soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 ### Data & Interactivity

-So far we've learned how to manipulate elements with direct jQuery code.
+So far, we've learned how to manipulate elements with direct jQuery code.
 But we don't expect our users to do that!
 We can add interactivity to the page through things like buttons, forms and other ways to monitor user input, to give them a sense of control over the page experience.
 We can also collect data from them.